 I have always told my students that the day I no longer can learn is the day I no longer need to live in the physical world.
 What is the purpose of living on this amazing planet amongst All That Is, if not to learn?
 Operating through this frame of reference, I knew the birth of my son would hold tremendous value for me in a multifaceted and fundamental way.

 My daughter’s birth four years ago was challenging for me in a myriad of ways, both physical and spiritual.
-After 55 hours of labor, she was delivered amidst standard labor procedures (drugs and interventions) via c-section.
-I was subsequently unable to produce enough milk to clear her jaundice, sending her into the NICU for several days for more interventions.
+After 55 hours of labor (45 hours at home and 10 at a hospital), she was delivered amidst what are now standard labor and birth procedures (drugs and interventions) via c-section.
+I was subsequently informed by the doctors that I was not producing enough milk to clear her rapidly heightening jaundice, sending her into the NICU for several days for more interventions.
+(Years later, I have come to understand that her jaundice was not caused by my “lack” of ability to produce milk, but rather, our ABO inconsistency.)

 For the years between their births, and coming up on my son’s due date, I carried great trepidation about my ability to hold the vibration necessary to allow a natural childbirth.
 Being the studious sort, I took another round of birthing preparation classes, this time with a dear friend (also a practicing doula and lactation consultant) and spent a tremendous amount of time exploring myself as a spiritual being in conjunction to being a physical one.